Traditional, court-based separation can be an overwhelmingly expensive process.

 General Billing Information and Process

-- We require ongoing authorization from the parties to bill their credit cards monthly for fees that have accrued during that month.
+- We require ongoing authorization from both parties to bill credit cards monthly for fees that have accrued during the month.

-- At any point, parties should feel free to inquire about the balance on their account.
+- At any time, you should feel free to inquire about the hours worked on your file.
 We commit to both transparency (i.e. no surprises) and efficiency (i.e. to always work as cost-effectively as possible).